breadscorner/Hark-Twitter-Clone/README.md

 - React: A JavaScript library for building user interfaces.
 - Next.js: A React framework for building server-rendered web applications.

-<p>Disclaimer: Many features are currently for aesthetics only.</p>
+<h2 align="center">Disclaimer: Many features are currently for aesthetics only.</h2>

 <p align="center">
   &copy; 2023 Breadscorner.
 Licensed under the MIT License.